The last Lamborghini Gallardo has left the factory

 In the historic factory buildings of Sant'Agata Bolognese, the last Lamborghini Gallardo has left the production line.
 The final model is a Gallardo LP 570-4 Spyder Performante in Rosso Mars (red) and it is destined for a private collector.

 With its appearance ten years ago in the year of the company's 40th anniversary, the Gallardo marked a fundamental watershed in the history of Automobili Lamborghini.
-In Lamborghini's first four decades, an average of just 250 Lamborghinis were built per year.
+In Lamborghini's first four decades, an average of just 250 Lamborghinis was built per year.
 In the decade of the Gallardo, production grew to a whole new dimension with volumes of around 2,000 cars per year on average.

 The great career of the Lamborghini Gallardo began in 2003 at the Geneva Motor Show.
-Its unique, extreme design, created by the Centro Stile Lamborghini, phenomenal dynamics and outstanding quality formed the basis for its enormous and enduring success over a whole decade.
+Its unique, extreme design, created by the Centro Stile Lamborghini, phenomenal dynamics, and outstanding quality formed the basis for its enormous and enduring success over a whole decade.

 The pinnacle of sporting performance among the total of 32 Gallardo variants was marked by the Super Trofeo Stradale and, finally, the Gallardo Squadra Corse.